Finding a Top Financial Advisor Firm in Providence, Rhode Island

 SK Wealth Management, LLC

-With nearly $259.8 million in assets under management, SK Wealth Management’s team boasts a lot of credentials.
-Its team consists of four certified financial planners (CFPs), three certified public accountants (CPAs), three personal financial specialists (PFSs), one chartered financial analyst (CFA), one certified divorce financial analyst (CDFA), one chartered alternative investment analyst (CAIA), one chartered retirement planning counselor (CRPC) and one financial paraplanner qualified professional (FPQP).
-(Advisors may have more than one professional accreditation.)
+With nearly millions in assets under management, SK Wealth Management’s team boasts a lot of credentials.
+Its team consists of five certified financial planners (CFPs), two certified public accountants (CPAs), two personal financial specialists (PFSs), one chartered financial analyst (CFA), one chartered alternative investment analyst (CAIA), one chartered retirement planning counselor (CRPC) and one financial paraplanner qualified professional (FPQP).

 The fee-only firm serves high-net-worth and non-high-net-worth individuals.
 Clients also include trusts, partnerships and retirement plans.
 Most investment accounts are on a discretionary basis.
 The minimum requirement for SK to manage a portfolio is $500,000.